Guide: Upgrade Xbox 360 Hard Drive to SSD Safely 2024

 Step 3.
 View the disk layout and edit the target disk partition size.

-You can select "Autofit the disk", "Clone as the source" or "Edit disk layout" to customize your disk layout.
-(Select the last one if you want to leave more space for C drive.)
+You can customize your disk layout by selecting "Autofit the disk", "Clone as the source", or "Edit disk layout", with the last option being recommended if you want to leave more space for the C drive.

 Step 4.
 Click "Proceed" to start the disk cloning process.